What level of French is Required for Canada PR 2026 – 2027

 Canada values bilingual individuals, so demonstrating proficiency in both languages can give you an edge in the PR process.

 In this blog, we’ll explore what level of French is required for Canada PR.
-Moreover, we’ll explore how one can study for the language test and why having Canadian PR can be a life-changing decision for anyone.
+We will also learn how to prepare for the language test.
+Additionally, we will discuss why getting Canadian PR can be a life-changing decision for anyone.

 Experience Live Classes